webstarted/challenges/README.md

 Any questions

-for devs: talent@webstarted.com
+for devs: talent at webstarted.com
-for companies: info@webstarted.com
+for companies: info at webstarted.com